 East Jordan maintains a public water system.
-A civic water system helps to ensure that clean, proper flow -rated water is available for developments within the City, and promotes a density of business and industrial uses which rely on large quantities of water.
-The majority of the City is served by this public water system, (reference to map of water infrastructure) which includes six (6) municipal wells and two (2) 300,000-gallon holding tanks.
-Recent improvements to the water infrastructure included the refurbishing of well #2 in 2014, which has high quality water, sound pumps and infrastructure necessary to serve the former East Jordan Iron Works site.
-Additionally, in 2018 a new water tank was placed on the east side of town which has afforded additional capacity for use within the City.
+A civic expansion can be obtained through direct outreach to water system helps to ensure that clean, proper flow these companies. -rated water is available for developments within the City, and promotes a density of business and industrial uses which rely on large quantities of water.
+The ma-Broadband jority of the City is served by this public water system, Internet is available to every area of the City through (reference to map of water infrastructure) which inmultiple providers which have varying degrees of cludes six (6) municipal wells and two (2) 300,000-galcoverage dependent upon the location.
+This coverage lon holding tanks.
+Recent improvements to the water includes areas of fiber and cable, with satellite providinfrastructure included the refurbishing of well #2 in ing complete coverage.
+Fiber expansion throughout the 2014, which has high quality water, sound pumps and City is warranted, with fiber providing the most cominfrastructure necessary to serve the former East Jorplete and unencumbered high-speed internet service. dan Iron Works site.
+Additionally, in 2018 a new water High-speed internet is a necessity for business, industank was placed on the east side of town which has try, government, schools and residences. afforded additional capacity for use within the City.

-Water is available to the majority of the City, with one area in need of pumps, water line and connection extensions.
-Map 4 displays the location of proposed future expansion, and a 300 foot buffer around all existing water mains.
-This extension to the industrial park, located in the annexed area south of town, is the top priority for the City in regard to water system improvements.
-There is an existing well that serves the industrial park, but the water is poor in quality with a high iron content.
-Exploration into systems for iron removal proved to be insufficient and the need for extension of the City system to this area is desired.
-These improvements would support industrial siting of facilities within the industrial park and would further support the desire for additional housing in the vicinity of the industrial park as identified within this planning document.
+The City has funded and located a public Wi-Fi sys-Water is available to the majority of the City, with one tem throughout the downtown.
+This system allows area in need of pumps, water line and connection exresidents and visitors to connect to publicly funded tensions.
+Map 4 displays the location of proposed future internet, providing support for work, leisure and social expansion, and a 300 foot buffer around all existing wainteraction throughout the downtown.
+This can be conter mains.
+This extension to the industrial park, located sidered a public asset of the downtown and supports in the annexed area south of town, is the top priority economic development activities of the City. for the City in regard to water system improvements.
+There is an existing well that serves the industrial park, Assets of Place but the water is poor in quality with a high iron content.
+The inclusion of public assets and features as a part Exploration into systems for iron removal proved to be of community infrastructure goes beyond the base for insufficient and the need for extension of the City sysinclusion within park and comprehensive plans. tem to this area is desired.
+These improvements would support industrial siting of facilities within the industrial Public assets such as sidewalks and pathways promote park and would further support the desire for additional social interaction, healthy lifestyles, and recreation; housing in the vicinity of the industrial park as identified but in relation to economic development they provide within this planning document.